ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf} [Satellite]{: tag-satellite}

-Add warnings to be ignored by Ingress status for a cluster.
+Add warnings to the ignore list so that they are suppressed from Ingress status reports for a cluster.
 {: shortdesc}

 ```sh